 If we were to conduct an exchange listing of our existing common stock without the phased-in liquidity provided by changing our existing common stock into Class B common stock, all of those shares of our existing common stock would become listed immediately and therefore could be immediately put up for sale in the public market.
 This could result in large and concentrated sales of our outstanding common stock in a brief period of time shortly after the exchange listing or any listing in conjunction with a substantially concurrent registered public offering.
-That potential for concentrated sales of our common stock shortly after our exchange listing could make our shares less attractive to institutional and other investors, and accordingly, could reduce demand to buy our stock and/or reduce the price per share that investors are willing to pay in any substantially concurrent registered public offering, which may not be in the best interests of the Company or existing stockholders.
-In addition, the chance that a significant portion of our shares of common stock may be sold a brief period of time shortly after any such exchange listing could increase the volatility and reduce the trading price of our common stock, which would also be a potentially negative event to potential institutional and other investors considering an investment in the Company in connection with any such concurrent registered public offering.
+That potential for concentrated sales of our common stock and/or reduce the price per share that investors, and accordingly, could reduce demand to buy our stock and/or reduce the price per share that investors are willing to pay in any substantially concurrent registered public offering, which may not be in the best interests of the Company or existing could increase the volatility and reduce the trading price of our common stock, which would also be a potentially negative event to potential institutional and other investors considering an investment in the Company in connection with any such concurrent registered public offering.
+The proposed phase-in of liquidity with respect to our existing could increase the volatility and reduce the trading price of our common stock, which would also be a potentially negative event to potential institutional and other investors considering an investment in the Company in connection with any such concurrent registered public offering.
 The proposed phase-in of liquidity with respect to our existing common stock provided by changing all outstanding shares of common stock into shares of Class B common stock directly addresses these potential risks and therefore increases the likelihood of a successful exchange listing and facilitates the potential concurrent registered public offering of the Company's common stock at the strongest possible price.

 Please note that there will be no public market for shares of Class B common stock.
 Until the shares of Class B common stock convert into common stock and become listed on a national securities exchange, they cannot be traded on a national securities exchange.
 As a result, our stockholders will have very limited, if any, liquidity with respect to their shares of Class B common stock until such conversion.
-Further, the trading price per share of common stock when Class B common stock converts into common stock could be very different from the trading price per share of common stock on the date of the exchange listing.
-As a result, stockholders may receive less consideration for their shares when they are ultimately able to sell than they may have received if they had been able to sell immediately upon the effectiveness of the exchange listing.
+Further, the trading price per share of common stock when Class B common stock converts into common stock could be very different from the trading price per share of common stock when Class B common stock converts into common stock could be when they are ultimately able to sell than they may have received if they had been able to sell immediately upon the effectiveness of the exchange.